Tempurturtul/junior-dev/WHERE-WAS-I.md

 # Where Was I?

-Just moved Router to its own file and started tests.
+Just finished up Router logic.
+Time to test.